codygreen/llm_api_server/objective2/README.md

 For this lab, we will create a new Jupyter Notebook container based on the [PyTorch container image](https://quay.io/repository/jupyter/pytorch-notebook), but with our model already downloaded.

-We will use the Dockerfile in this repository under the _objective2_ folder with the contents below:
+We will use the _Dockerfile_ in the _objective2_ folder with the contents below:

 ```docker
 FROM python:3.11 as builder